You will love this Saffron Fruited Rice with everything! It has a unique flavor that can stand alone or pair nicely with other dishes.

 - ⅓ cup raisins or currants

-- 2 tablespoons agave nectar
+- 2 tbsp agave nectar

-- ¼ teaspoon each cinnamon and ground nutmeg
+- ¼ tsp ground nutmeg

-- Leaves from several sprigs fresh cilantro
+- several fresh cilantro leaves

-- Salt and freshly ground pepper to taste
+- salt and freshly ground pepper to taste

-- Bring to a gentle boil, then lower the heat, cover, and simmer gently until the water is absorbed, about 30 minutes.
+- Bring to a gentle boil, then lower the heat, cover, and simmer gently until the water is absorbed—about 30 minutes.